 Advantages of Selling an RV on Consignment

 So, you have gotten this far and are probably running what the reasons are to sell your RV on consignment.
-The biggest reasons to utilize RV consignment is to avoid the hassle of dealing with advertising, handling inquiries, and showing your RV yourself.
+The biggest reason to utilize RV consignment is to avoid the hassle of dealing with advertising, handling inquiries, and showing your RV yourself.
 Not needing to deal with all these things is worth losing a small percentage of the money on the sale for many people.

 Additionally, although you will lose a little bit of money on the sale, there is a good chance you sell it for more on consignment than you would otherwise.
 This is because a dealership can get more exposure for your RV than you would ever be able to.
 You will also be able to consider buyers who need financing since the dealer can manage that aspect of the sale.

-Finally, dealers are motivated to sell your RV as quick as possible.
+Finally, dealers are motivated to sell your RV as quickly as possible.
 Even if you are committed to doing that yourself, you will not be able to do it as fast as a dealer.
 They have more resources than you and can sell it quicker and for more money than you will be able to.

 Disadvantages of Selling an RV on Consignment

 So, there’s a chance that you end up with less money in your pocket than you would if you sold it yourself.
-You will also probably need to get consignment insurance, that is a little more money down the drain.
+You will also probably need to get RV consignment insurance, that’s a little more money down the drain.